 Although most cases of acne clear up without any lasting effects, some people are left with scarring and pitting.
 The more severe the acne, the more likely that scarring will occur.
 Picking and/or popping acne can increase the risk of scarring.
 Just like other types of scars, acne scarring is the result of a wound that has an abundance of collagen during the healing process.

 For those who do suffer from acne scarring, the Cosmetic Enhancement Center of New England has several different types of treatments and procedures that can help you!
 The latest addition to our acne scarring treatment options is the eMatrix System with the Sublative Rejuvenation™ Treatment.
 The eMatrix uses bi-polar radio frequency energy to generate deep dermal impact which leads to the appearance of smoother skin.The eMatrix is FDA approved, and is safe and effective for all skin types.

 - V-Beam laser

-Before acne scarring can be treated, active acne needs to be brought under control.
-Call us today and see how our Acne Management Team can help you get back on the road to healthy skin!
+Before acne scarring can be treated, active acne needs must be brought under control.
+Call us today and see how our team of experts can help you achieve healthy, beautiful skin!